jotavare/latex-preview-container/README.md

 ## FUTURE PLANS

-- [ ] Create a smaller and otimized Docker image with minimal tools for LaTeX, to build and preview PDF files.
+- [ ] Create a smaller and optimized Docker image with minimal tools for LaTeX, to build and preview PDF files.
 - [ ] Include new extensions in the `devcontainer.json` to enhance the workflow, such as grammar check, code formatting, Copilot, etc.
 - [ ] Explore the [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop/wiki) extension wiki to provide more features and utilities to the devcontainer.